What’s a Weir?

 Updates and Next Steps

-This fall, the partners that initiated the Cowichan Water Use Plan (see above) began the next phases of planning for the recommended solutions.
-Using funds provided by the BC Salmon and Innovation Fund, CVRD has hired a project manager to oversee: a) the engineering contract for the design of new weir (including deconstruction of current weir) and; b) technical work to identify the “natural boundary” of the lake, in order to quantify any upstream impacts of increased storage.
+(April 2020) In the fall of 2019, the partners that initiated the Cowichan Water Use Plan (see above) began the next phases of planning for the recommended solutions.
+Using funds provided by the BC Salmon and Innovation Fund, CVRD hired a project manager in late 2019 to oversee: a) the engineering contract for the design of new weir (including deconstruction of current weir) and; b) impact modelling to identify whether there are any upstream impacts of increased storage from the proposed weir design.
 These studies were recommended by the Water Use Plan and are expected to take approximately 2 years to complete.
-The results will be a foundational piece in a new conservation water license application to store more water.
-Watch for updates in January 2020.
+In early 2020, Stantec was awarded a contract for part (a).
+Work is underway to further refine the scope of the part (b).
+The results will provide a foundational piece in a new conservation water license application to store more water.

-A process has also been initialed to create a science based “decision making framework” to assist in making tough in-season water management decisions in the face of low river flows until the new weir is in place.
+A process is also underway to collaboratively determine a science based “decision making framework” to assist in making tough in-season water management decisions in the face of low river flows until the new weir is in place.

 Thanks for taking the time to learn about this situation.
 The science is clear that the status quo is not sustainable.
 We hope you will join the growing number of people saying, “Weir Ready” to keep our river flowing for future generations.
 Read more: We Can Fix This